stamov/GenId.jl/README.md

 ##### Why variations as Ints instead of using wrapper types?

 Just a design choice between trade-offs at the moment, mainly constrained by available time for development.
-##### Why using Crockford Base 32?
+##### Why Crockford Base 32?

-* More readable than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example (each character in Crockford Base 32 corresponds to 5 bits of input);
+* More human readable and less error prone to dictation than some others (e.g. Base32, Base64, Base58 etc.), while still compressing a bit over Hex encoding for example (each character in Crockford Base 32 corresponds to 5 bits of input);
 * Simple, efficient;
 * Support in other languages (see [Crockford 32 on Github](https://github.com/search?q=crockford+32&type=repositories&s=stars&o=desc)).